digital0iced0/headquarters/README.md

 - `UIRefreshRateSeconds`: How often the UI will update after a change occurs to protection.
 Default is 0, however if server performance is suffering, you can increase the value.
 - `UIAnchorMin`: UI position min.
 - `UIAnchorMax`: UI position max.
+- `AdditionalProtectedEntities`: Adds headquarter protection to other types of game entities besides doors and building blocks.
+Only a part of the prefab name is necessary.
+Keep in mind a large list can affect performance.
+If you don't care about performance you can add two big ones: "deploy" and "building".
+These two will affect most entities.
 ```json
 {
   "HeadquartersConfig": {